canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    #.
 Review these settings for sanity.
 Some show options that were
       set earlier in this process.
 Most others should be self-explanatory.
       The standard MAAS images are among the items shown.
-If you want to certify systems using these images rather than the custom images, be sure the Ubuntu versions and architectures you need are checked, and click Save Selection to import anything you need.
+Be sure the Ubuntu versions and architectures you need are checked, and click Save Selection to import anything you need.

    #.
 When you're done, click Continue at the bottom of the page.